 I refer to common knowledge of sculptors who previously put their objects on pedestals.
 These days they often present them on the floor.
 Thus I am searching for a suitable room for things.
 The backgrounds in my paintings cannot be stereotyped – they are fictional spaces which only become a proper composition by the correlation of things.

+Which characteristics in contemporary art do you observe?
 Everything has already been made and finished.
 In the meanwhile, we got used to the fact that the genre of painting is dead.
 Today, some things in art perform with the emptying of function, by depleting the meaning of objects.
 But I don’t need any distance from meaning in general.
 Everything has already been there, except when you destroy it brutally.
 I only get along with good images.

+Do you have a set imagery for certain objects?
 Neither do I use specific metaphors nor a defined iconography.
 There is no prescribed pictorial story except the one stemming from the object itself.
 You have to carefully listen to the objects in order to make way towards the core of things.
 I work according to this slogan:

 „Don’t be afraid for now.“

 You accomplished something exceeding the conventions of still life.
+I hope so.

 Fotos: Eva Karl & Bernhardt Link